-Best Bar Games For Your Bar or Brewery (2021)
+The 42 Best Bar Games For Your Bar, Restaurant or Brewery (2024)

 Keeping games on hand gives guests a reason to stay longer (and thus spend more) while elevating the customer experience, making your taproom a destination.
 Having theme nights and group games as a recurring event increases engagement, and can be used to create a regular crowd on what would otherwise be a slower night.